 The contribution requirement will only apply to the new development capacity that is facilitated by the site specific planning proposal.
-It does not apply to any existing development capacity and therefore does not replace any current affordable housing contribution requirement that may already apply to the land under Clause 7.13 of the Sydney LEP 2012.
-This means that on Schedule 7 land where there is a current affordable housing contribution requirement both the contribution under Clause 7.13 as well as the Schedule 7 contribution requirement will apply.
+It does not apply to any existing development capacity and therefore does not replace any current affordable housing contribution requirement that may already apply to the land under the Town Centre LEPs.

-The Schedule may specify how the affordable housing contribution is to be satisfied, being by either:
+The schedule may specify how the affordable housing contribution is to be satisfied, being by either: